 If you have been looking for work abroad

-If you have been to another country to look for a job, while receiving unemployment benefits from us, you have to obtain renewed benefit entitlement in Denmark.
+If you have been to another country to look for a job, while receiving unemployment benefits from us, you have to obtain a renewed right to benefits in Denmark.

-Note that you will only be eligible for membership – and therefore unemployment benefits – from the date when Akademikernes A-kasse receives your written membership application.
-If you wish to receive unemployment benefits, you must also remember to register as unemployed at the job centre or jobnet.dk.
+Please note that you will only be eligible for membership – and therefore unemployment benefits – from the date that Akademikernes A-kasse receives your written membership application.
+If you wish to receive unemployment benefits, you must also remember to register as an unemployed at the job centre or jobnet.dk.

 You have been a member within the past 5 years